-Not only are consumers more active online, but more businesses have migrated online, saturating the already-busy market even further.
+Not only are consumers more active online, but more businesses have followed suit.
+More and more brick-and-mortar stores have migrated online, too, saturating the already-busy market even further.

 2. Optimise your Facebook & Instagram Ads